 In the world of wild horses there are two words that cause the most anxiety in advocacy: roundup and slaughter.
-Both of these subjects are products of failed on-range management (we urge you to take action here).
+Both of these subjects are products of failed on-range management.
 Roundups are the direct product of failures on range and easy to see the direct connection.

 Wild horse slaughter, like many issues in the wild horse world, is convoluted.

 Addressing issues in range management (the beginning) and understanding the actual “legal language” at each juncture is crucial to effective advocacy.
 The same is true when addressing slaughter (the end).

 If you are just looking for the action items? scroll to the red text items near the bottom of the article.
 There are a total of four potential actions you can take in this piece.